elastic/rally/docs/track.rst

 * ``version`` (optional): An integer describing the track specification version in use.
 Rally uses it to detect incompatible future track specification versions and raise an error.
 See the table below for a reference of valid versions.
 * ``description`` (optional): A human-readable description of the track.
 Although it is optional, we recommend providing it.
-* ``data-url`` (optional): A http or https URL that points to the root path where Rally can obtain the corresponding data for this track.
-This element is not needed if data are only generated on the fly by a custom runner.

 =========================== =================
 Track Specification Version Rally version